marimeireles/twitter-scrapper/README.md

 I've chosen to make an analysis based on the timezone that was setted in the person's twitter account because this was a common datum, there were very little dara about the country or city where the person was for most of Twitter's users.

-I've also made an analyses based on the language spoken by users to see if there was any interesting connection between the idiom and the health of the OSS community around it.
+I've also made an analysis based on the language spoken by users to see if there was any interesting connection between the idiom and the health of the OSS community around it.

 There was considerable less data from languages other than English which made the quality of my analysis of these data decrease.
 Also, even though VADER is the best OSS tool I've found on the web it doesn't offer a great support for languages other than English and that might have affected the results on other languages also decreasing analysis quality.

-I've included other languages on the analyses because I wanted to be as horizontal as possible not imposing English as the only relevant language when analyzing OSS communities.
+I've included other languages on the analysis because I wanted to be as horizontal as possible not imposing English as the only relevant language when analyzing OSS communities.

 ## Results